Description of image here

 Guide Start

-Protect seedlings and young plants from our slugs and snails.
-Rocket leaves may also be holed by flea beetle, but this is usually just cosmetic damage.
-Salad rocket tends to bolt quickly in hot weather, which spells the end of the crop, so is best grown in light shade in summer and sown regularly in small batches.
+Protect seedlings and young plants from slugs and snails.
+Rocket leaves may also be nibbled by flea beetles, but this is just cosmetic damage.
+Annual salad rocket tends to bolt quickly in hot weather, which spells the end of the crop, so it’s best grown in light shade in summer and sown regularly in small batches.
+For more on how to tackle these issues, see Common problems below.

 Get involved